 I was a librarian for thirty-six years, did some writing as part of my work publicizing the library, and toyed with stories and novel outlines and drawings for fun.
 Looking forward to retirement, I expected to spend my time writing.
 It was a surprise to me that the year before I retired in 2002, I became enchanted with art.
 I began to talk to artists, experiment with watercolors, and when retirement came began to work with other artists.
 I took classes and lessons from Jane Filer, Steven Silverleaf, Lorrie Callahan, Erick Davis, and most recently, Stacye Leanza at the Arts Center in Carrboro.
-I still have a regular weekly session with Chad Hughes at his studio at the Golden Belt in Durham.
-I have been active in organizing shows for artists at the Jump’n Java Café, Students of Jane Filer, Arts Center Open Studio artists, Carrboro Public Library, and the Art and Soul Studios in Mebane, and the Triangle Visual Artists at the Hillsborough Chamber of Commerce and elsewhere.
+I still have a regular weekly session with Chad Hughes at his studio in Durham.
+I have been active in organizing shows for artists at the Jump’n Java Café, Students of Jane Filer, Arts Center Open Studio artists, Carrboro Public Library, the Art and Soul Studios in Mebane, and the Triangle Visual Artists at the Hillsborough Chamber of Commerce and elsewhere.